 Dress for Success

 Face it, no matter what you wear, someone will comment that you should have opted for something warmer/more formal/less baggy/less revealing.
 You can't please all of your relatives all the time, so dress in an outfit that makes you happy.

 - Go for something loose around the waist because. . .pie.
 Only the men of a certain age can get away with popping open the buttons on their pants to make room for more.

 - Don't wear all black because someone will remark that you look like you're dressed for a funeral.

-- Wear an outfit that makes you feel confident, so that when you find yourself explaining (again) why you haven't yet made partner at your firm/settled down and got married/moved out of your small apartment, you can tell yourself, "At least I look good!"
+- Wear an outfit that makes you feel confident so that when you find yourself explaining (again) why you haven't yet made partner at your firm, settled down, and got married, or moved out of your small apartment, you can tell yourself, "At least I look good!"

 Share the Joy

-If you're married then this one's a snap - you and your spouse will have plenty to talk about and rehash after the festivities.
+If you're married, then this one's a snap.
+You and your spouse will have plenty to talk about and rehash after the festivities.
 If you're single, consider bringing along a sympathetic, well-behaved friend who doesn't have other Thanksgiving plans.
 Consider an ally who doesn't mind fielding personal questions from strangers, doesn't drink too much, and has promised not to share embarrassing stories about you at future friend gatherings.
 This trusted soul will commiserate with you after the shindig, and during the gathering, she'll take some pressure off of you.
-That is until the relatives start to ask whether your friend is actually a casual acquaintance or if there's something romantic going on - be prepared for this and respond accordingly.
-(See tip #2.)

 Have an Exit Strategy